Michocio/Brandes-algorithm/README.md

 # Brandes-algorithm
 Concurent implemenation of brandes algorithm.
-In simple words it allows to deiscover the most important nodes in graphs, for example to find the most important influencers in social network
+In simple words it allows to deiscover the most important nodes in graphs, for example to find the most important influencers in social network.
+The code is capable to use power of all threads avaiable in computer.

 **Node betweenness centrality: the definition**